tinode/chat/docker/README.md

 	The name `rethinkdb` or `mysql` in the `--name` assignment is important.
 It's used by other containers as a database's host name.

-4. Build the initializer image from the Dockerfile provided:
+4. Build the initializer image for the selected database:
 	1. **RethinkDB**
 	```
 	$ docker build --tag=tinode-init-db init-db